sudhanshu423/CSS_Assignment/Assignment2/README.md

 This project demonstrates the use of the following CSS display properties:

-display: block
+- display: block

-display: inline
+- display: inline

-display: inline-block
+- display: inline-block

-display: none
+- display: none

-display: flex
+- display: flex

-display: grid
+- display: grid

 ## Features:
-Layouts created using Flexbox
+1.Layouts created using Flexbox

-Basic CSS Grid layout
+2. Basic CSS Grid layout

-Clean, readable, and well-commented code
+3.Clean, readable, and well-commented code

-Optional enhancements: hover effects or responsive design
+4.Optional enhancements: hover effects or responsive design

 ## 📘 Learnings
-The default display behavior of HTML elements
+- The default display behavior of HTML elements

-The differences between block, inline, and inline-block
+- The differences between block, inline, and inline-block

-How to create responsive layouts using Flexbox
+- How to create responsive layouts using Flexbox

-How to build grid-based designs using CSS Grid
+- How to build grid-based designs using CSS Grid

-How display: none hides elements from the layout
+- How display: none hides elements from the layout

-Practical layout skills for real-world web design
+- Practical layout skills for real-world web design